 - Castor oil has a thick consistency, so you can mix it with coconut oil, olive oil or jojoba oil in a half and half ratio.
 This will make the mask easier to distribute throughout your hair.

-- Use your fingers or a brush and start applying it onto your scalp with circular motions.
+- Use your fingers or a brush and start applying it on to your scalp with circular motions.
 This gentle massage increases the blood circulation, rejuvenates the hair and stimulates hair growth.

-- Wash your hair as usual using shampoo and conditioner.
+- Wash your hair, as usual, using shampoo and conditioner.
 Make sure you rinse all the oil out of your hair.2

 It is normally made by blending extracts of the bhringraj plant in an oil like coconut or sesame oil.
 Regular use of this oil will give you healthy and long hair.